 Noodle Restaurant Logo Ideas:

 A panda eating noodles is both adorable and consistent with the East Asian theme.
-A fun, pleasing logo.
-The black and red color combination is a popular aesthetic that looks great on all marketing material, both in print and online.
-The color red is great at drawing your attention.
+The black and red color scheme is a popular aesthetic that looks great on all marketing material, both in print and online.
+The Quicksand typeface looks understated in red, and its size allows the icon to shine.

-Noodles and East Asia are synonymous, so it makes sense to incorporate the East Asian design aesthetic into your noodle restaurant logo.
-This logo mimics the color palette of the Chinese flag.
-This is a clever way of associating your brand with authentic Chinese noodles.
+Noodles and East Asia are synonymous, so it makes sense to incorporate the East Asian design aesthetic into your logo.
+This logo mimics the color palette of the Chinese flag, which is a clever way of associating your brand with authentic Chinese noodles.
+The quirky Chela One typeface adds character.

 A bowl of noodles riding a wave looks like it comes from a mystical kung-fu movie.
 It's fantastical and over the top, but it works.
-The Baloo Bhai 2 typeface is inspired by Indian scripts and offers a sleek aesthetic that matches the theme of "mysticism" that this logo shows off.
+The Baloo Bhai 2 typeface is inspired by Indian scripts and offers a sleek aesthetic that matches the vibrancy of the color scheme, which does well to liven the design.

 The bowl of noodles and bamboo sticks are great nods to both Asian cuisine and culture.
-The Cinzel Decorative typeface is inspired by Roman scriptures and features exaggerated lines and curves.
-The lines themselves resemble noodles, making it a fitting logo for a noodle restaurant.
+The Ceviche One typeface is inspired by lettering from the 1960s and features exaggerated lines and curves.
+The vibrant color palette pays homage to the Chinese flag and does well to liven up the design.

 The Quicksand Bold font uses angular, geometric shapes in its design.
 This logo, with its stylish burnt orange font, is perfect for an upmarket noodle bar.
 The use of white space around the name is a deliberate design choice to center the business name in all its glory.

-The flaming frying pan could signify spicy noodles.
-It works for a restaurant known for its spicy cuisine.
-The color red aids in communicating heat and fiery noodles, while the Crushed Regular font, specifically designed for headlines and displays, is stylish and eye-catching.
+The flaming wok could signify spicy noodles, which works for a Chinese restaurant known for its spicy cuisine.
+The color orange aids in communicating heat and fiery noodles, while the Philosopher typeface, specifically designed for headlines and logos, is stylish and eye-catching.

 How do I create a noodle restaurant logo?